When Should I Do PreHab to Prepare for Surgery?

 4. Add Drug-Free Pain Methods to Your Toolbox

 Not everything involved in surgery preparation is physical.
 In fact, a large part of preparing for surgery is mental.
 This means dealing with anxiety about pain, fears of the unknown, and other “what-ifs” that can go along with surgery.
-Practicing mindfulness, meditation, and other relaxation practices are proven to reduce the effects of anxiety, depression, and mental illness—all of which, if uncontrolled, are linked to massive spikes in serious joint replacement surgery complications.
-Read up on practicing mindfulness before surgery to increase mental preparedness.
+Practicing mindfulness, meditation, and other relaxation practices are proven to reduce the effects of anxiety, depression, and mental illness—all of which, if uncontrolled, are linked to massive spikes in surgery complications.

 5. Control Possible Diseases or Conditions (like Diabetes)

-Although you cannot directly control the amount of time you’ll have to PreHab before a hip or knee replacement, you can control how wisely you use the time you have.
+You have the power to make your surgery recovery easier.
 Introducing the habits, exercises, activities, and minor changes that will have the greatest impact on the success of your surgery is the single best way to utilize this preoperative period.
 Remember, the more you do today, the better off you’ll be tomorrow.